lokidokicoki/dnd-lite/rules.md

 If you rolled a double 1, fuck!
 That's a critical miss, roll 2D6 under your INT to check your brain didn't melt out of your ears.
 Or worse.

 If you rolled a double 6, yay!
-That's a critical success, you get one extra dice worth of effect, if applicable. if not, I'm sure the GM will come up with something horrible/hilarious.
+That's a critical success, you get one extra dice worth of effect, if applicable.
+If not, I'm sure the GM will come up with something horrible/hilarious.